-Ebay has a few cheap pcb-based switchmode inverters designed for 12Vdc input that use an isolation transformer with high voltage secondary windings to generate convenient B+ DC levels when rectified and filtered.
-The inverter typically uses a FET push-pull primary, and a generic switchmode controller like 3525A or TL494 operating at 40-50kHz with a 20-25kHz secondary side ripple.
+A step-up B+ supply can be configured from some cheap pcb-based switchmode inverters designed for 12Vdc input that use an isolation transformer with high voltage secondary windings, to generate convenient B+ DC levels when rectified and filtered.
+The inverter typically uses a FET push-pull primary, and a generic dalmura.com.au/projects/ switchmode controller like 3525A or TL494 operating at 40-50kHz with a 20-25kHz secondary side ripple.
 Fast diodes like UF4007, or smt equivalents, are needed for secondary side rectification.
 The rectifier/filter circuity should have minimal current loop area using low value capacitors located on the inverter pcb (a main B+ bulk e-cap would be located with the amplifier's output stage circuitry).
 Even though the inverter has an unregulated output voltage, its level is defined and typically has little sag due to the regulated incoming 12Vdc from the plugpack.